 Museum Studies (Heritage Studies)

-The Master’s in Museum Studies is a unique, one-and-half year professional programme that focuses on the museological field, and includes an intensive, 6-month internship.
+The Master’s in Museum Studies is a unique, one-and-half year professional programme that focuses on the museological field, and includes an intensive, one-semester internship.

 A solid basis for working in a museum

 - The Master's programme Museum Studies prepares you for a position in the wider field of the museum world by equipping you with the necessary cultural-historical research skills and professional training.
-You will gain first-hand experience of the sector during your studies when you complete an intensive internship at a museum in The Netherlands or abroad.
+You will gain first-hand experience during an intensive 5-month internship at a museum in The Netherlands or abroad.
 Students will arrange this internship themselves during the first semester under the guidance of a supervisor.

 - The museological world is constantly on the move.
 Important historical events are followed by major societal shifts.
 Museums reflect this by means of exhibitions, changes in acquisition policy and architectural innovation.
 At the same time, internationalisation and globalisation require constant repositioning.
 The UvA Master's programme in Museum Studies emphasises the public face of the museum: where the visitors enter and where the collections tell their stories.